drewschrauf/webpack-plugin-acid/README.md

 - `config` (object, optional) - Causes the Acid instance to be initiated with the passed configuration object rather than loading it from `acid.config.js`.
 - `watchPath` (string, optional) - Choose the directory to watch for changes to `*.marko` files.
 By default, this will watch for any templates in the entire project (excluding `node_modules`).

+## Acknowledgements

+This plugin was heavily inspired by (and shamelessly stole code from) [static-site-generator-webpack-plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin).